laravel/spark-docs/teams.md

 However, by default, when a user does not belong to any teams, they will be redirected to a warning notice informing them that they should create a team to continue using the application.
 To view this notice, simply register a test user, delete all of their teams, and then attempt to access the application `/home` URI.
 This redirection is provided by the `VerifyUserHasTeam` middleware.

+### Identifying teams by path

+If you'd like to handle switching between teams in a GitHub-like manner using a team handle in the URL you may use the following option:

+    Spark::identifyTeamsByPath();

+This option will add a new field while creating teams for the slug, you can use this slug to have a unique URL for each team in which users can visit to move between teams.

 <a name="team-roles"></a>
 ## Team Roles